JavaMuller/hive-test-harness/README.md

 * Build Tables & Views
 * Load Test Data from Files
 * Execute Queries
+* Output Results to CSV File

 The test requires two parameters be passed as `args` to the `main(String[] args)` method of `Application.java`:

 1) The first `arg` should be `true` or `false` and indicates if you want the application to drop/create the database, build tables & views and load test data

 2) The second `arg` is a description of the test being performed.
-For example `enabled tez`, would indicate that this test was the first execution since enabling TEZ
+For example `'enabled tez'`, would indicate that this test was the first execution since enabling TEZ

 You can further refine the test by updating `String[] filter` in `RunTest.java`.
 If `filter` is not null, then only queries listed will be executed.
 This is a great way to test individual queries.